 The 'Sale & supply of goods: your consumer rights' guide gives more information.

 If you buy fuel from a trader that sells at a distance and without face-to-face contact with you (such as from a website), you have extra rights under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.
-A cancellation period of 14 days during which you can cancel the contract may apply.
+A cancellation period of 14 days may apply.
 In addition to information requirements set out in other laws, traders must give you certain information such as details about the fuel, information on costs, cancellation requirements, payment, delivery and performance before they make a contract with you.

 Traders who supply goods intended for current consumption, which may include fuel, on frequent and regular rounds to your home, residence or workplace, are exempt from the requirements of the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.
 The 'Buying by internet, phone & mail order: distance contracts explained' guide gives more information.